In my last update, I addressed the number one question I’ve heard about Gutenberg: Will Gutenberg break my website?

 - Site settings are also unchanged (for better or worse).

+The WordPress Essentials course now includes a Gutenberg Essentials bonus course.
 Existing members get the update for free automatically.
 So, not only do you not have to re-learn WordPress, you won’t need to re-purchase the WordPress Essentials course.